Hanabi-Live/hanabi-live/docs/FEATURES.md

 ## Sounds

+* There are different sounds for:
-* A sound is played each time a player takes an action.
+  * when a player takes an action
-* A different sound is played when it reaches your turn.
+  * when it reaches your turn
-* There is a custom sound for a failed play.
-* There is a custom sound for a blind play.
+  * when a card fails to play
+  * when two cards fail to play in a row
+  * when a card blind-plays
-* There is a custom sound for multiple blind plays in a row (up to 4).
+  * when multiple cards blind-play in a row (up to 4)
-* There is a custom sound for discarding a critical card.
+  * discarding a "critical" card
+  * finishing the game with a score of 0
+  * finishing the game with a non-perfect score
+  * finishing the game with a perfect score

 <br />